-(4) Nothing in this section affects the amount of royalty payable under clause 9 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 7.
+(4) Nothing in this section affects the amount of royalty payable under clause 9 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 7 1.

-[Section 5A inserted by No. 34 of 2010 s.
+[Section 5A inserted: No. 34 of 2010 s.
 16.]

 5B.
 Fourth Variation Agreement